GNU-Ymir/Documentations/en/modules/README.md

 }
 ```

-In the `main` module, we import both modules `extern_modules::bar` and
+In the `main` module, both modules `extern_modules::bar` and
+`extern_modules::foo`, are imported.
+The main function presented below
-`extern_modules::foo`, and try to call the function `foo`.
-In that
-case, there is no way to tell which function will be used,
+refers to the symbol **`foo`**.
+In that case, there is no way to tell
-`extern_modules::foo::foo` or `extern_modules::bar::foo`.
-And the
+which function will be used, `extern_modules::foo::foo` or
-compiler will return an error.
-One can note that this errors occurs
+`extern_modules::bar::foo`.
+The compiler returns an error.
+One can
-only because the signature of the two function `foo` is the same, if
+note that this errors occurs only because the signature of the two
+function `foo` are the same (taking no parameters), and they are both
-there was a difference, for example the function in the
+public.
+If there was a difference in their prototypes, for example if
+the function in the module `extern_modules::bar` would take a value of
-`extern_modules::bar` module took a `i32` as parameters, the conflict
+type `i32` as parameter, the conflict would be resolved by itself, as
-would be resolved by itself, as the call expression will be different.
+the call expression will be different.

 ```ymir
 import extern_modules::bar, extern_modules::foo